Get

 How Do I Care for a Cat With Hydrocephalus?

 Things that affect the brain are nothing to mess around with at home.
 You’ll want to see a veterinarian for a proper diagnosis and treatment plan when you start noticing any signs of hydrocephalus.
 Veterinarians can typically diagnose water on the brain with an examination and knowledge of the cat’s past medical history.
-If your cat has suffered trauma, be sure to tell your vet so they can look for other injuries in other areas of the body.
+If your cat has suffered trauma, be sure to tell a vet so they can look for other injuries in other areas of the body.

-Along with an exam, your vet may choose to do X-rays, ultrasound, or a CT scan of your kitty’s head.
+Along with an exam, the vet may choose to do X-rays, ultrasound, or a CT scan of your kitty’s head.
 They may also try to get a small sample of the cerebrospinal fluid to make sure there’s not an infection or something else occurring.

 How Is Hydrocephalus in Cats Treated by a Vet?